chbaranowski/springboot-swagger-sample/readme.md

 [![Build Status](https://travis-ci.org/tux2323/springboot-swagger-sample.svg?branch=master)](https://travis-ci.org/tux2323/springboot-swagger-sample)

-The project contains a blueprint for a REST API server and client.
-REST API is defined via a swagger definition see `sample-api.yaml`.
-The REST server and client is generate by using the swagger code generator.
+The project contains a simple Java REST API server and client.
+The API is defined with a swagger definition see [sample-api.yaml](https://github.com/tux2323/springboot-swagger-sample/blob/master/sample-api.yaml).
+The server and client is generate by using the [swagger code generator](https://github.com/swagger-api/swagger-codegen).
+The server is based on `Spring web MVC` and the client is based on `Netflix feign`.

 ## Build and Run the Demo (test case)

-To generate the server and client and to run the demo (test case) invoke:
+To generate the REST server and client and to run the demo (test case) invoke:

 	mvn clean install